SGEMM-cube: Precision-Recovery FP32 GEMM Approximation on Ascend NPUs with FP16 Matrix Engines: RN-Based Accuracy and Range Analysis

+In practical scenarios, the exact value of $N$ (number of leading zeros in $V_{\text{low}}$ is not directly known to the user.
+When underflow begins (e.g., $N=10$), if the effective exponent of $V_{\text{low}}$ (i.e., $(E'-15-12-10) < -24$) falls below the minimum FP16 exponent, fewer than 22 bits of precision are preserved.
+If complete underflow occurs ($N=0$) and $(E'-15-12-0) < -24$, the precision can collapse to merely 11 bits, equivalent to a direct FP32-to-FP16 conversion.
+To counteract this, scaling the low part ($V_{\text{low}}$) is essential.

-If the FP32 number is below the FP16 subnormal threshold ($2^{-24}$), both parts must be scaled, which is beyond our current scope.
+It is important to note that if the original FP32 number is below the FP16 subnormal threshold ($2^{-24}$), both $V_{\text{high}}$ and $V_{\text{low}}$ parts require scaling, which is beyond the current scope of this work.

-For the low part, amplification may limit its representable upper bound.
-Using a scaling factor \( sf = 2^{sb} \), overflow may occur when the low part reaches its upper range.
-Setting \( N = 0 \), the offset exponent becomes \( E' - 15 - 12 + sb \).
-If this exceeds the FP16 maximum offset exponent (i.e., 15), additional precision loss may result due to overflow.
-To avoid this, we introduce the following rule:
+Conversely, amplifying $V_{\text{low}}$ introduces the risk of overflow if the scaled value exceeds the representable upper bound of FP16.
+Let the scaling factor be \( s_f = 2^{s_b} \), where $s_b$ is the scaling exponent.
+Overflow may occur when the scaled low part reaches its upper range.
+Considering the case where \( N = 0 \), the effective offset exponent of the scaled low part becomes \( E' - 15 - 12 + s_b \).
+If this value exceeds the maximum FP16 offset exponent (i.e., 15), additional precision loss may result from overflow.
+To prevent this, we introduce the following rule:

-Rules 1 and 2 jointly define the allowable bounds for the scaling exponent \( sb \).
+Rules 1 and 2 collectively define the allowable bounds for the scaling exponent \( s_b \).
 As expressed in Eq.~\ref{sf_bounds}, these bounds ensure that the decomposition algorithm preserves 22 effective mantissa bits from the original FP32 input.
-By selecting an appropriate \( sb \) within this range, the decomposition maintains near-full precision while avoiding both underflow and overflow.
+By selecting an appropriate \( s_b \) within this range, the decomposition maintains near-full precision while avoiding both underflow and overflow.

-The choice of \( sb \) depends on the input data’s dynamic range and required numerical precision.
+The choice of \( s_b \) depends on the input data’s dynamic range and required numerical precision.
 When the input distribution is unknown, a conservative assumption is to treat the values as spanning the entire FP16 representable range, i.e., with offset exponents \( (E'-15)_{\text{min}} = -14 \) and \( (E'-15)_{\text{max}} = 15 \).
-Under this assumption, a scaling exponent of \( sb = 12 \) is a reasonable and robust choice.
-In deep learning workloads, where both weights and updates typically have small magnitudes, the upper bound constraint is often negligible.
-Hence, a scaling factor of \( 2^{12} \) remains suitable in practice.
+Under this assumption, a scaling exponent of \( s_b = 12 \) is a reasonable and robust choice.
+In many deep learning workloads, where both weights and updates typically have small magnitudes, the upper bound constraint (rule 2) is often less critical.
+Hence, a scaling factor of \( 2^{12} \) remains suitable in practice, effectively shifting the precision curve to cover a wider range of small-magnitude numbers.